ExpressGateway/express-gateway.io/docs/policies/jwt.md

 * `checkCredentialExistence`:
   - determines whether the gateway should check for the credential existence in the system, looking at the `sub` claim.
   - default value: `true`
+* `passThrough`:
+  - determines whether the gateway should execute the successive policy in case the auth process fails.
+If set to false, the gateway will return an `Unauthorized` response.
+  - default value: `false`

 [rfc-jwt]: https://tools.ietf.org/html/rfc7519